Apurva-2703/COSS2025-Proof_Of_Work/Scientific_Visualization/Lecture_notes/Lecture_notes.md

 ### Filters
 Filters process data to generate, extract, or derive additional features.
 [Click here for Paraview-filters documentation.](http://bit.ly/ZX5u2q)

 Remainder of this session was a follow-along on using filters on an open-source dataset.
-The project component of this course displays my customized use of filters to develop a pipeline.
+The project component of this course displays my customized use of filters to develop a pipeline and compute descriptive statistics.

+### Exporting and viewing scenes
+Use PV Glance to visualize 3D models in-browser after exporting your project (with all the filters visible in the pipeline) in a VTKJS format.
+[Link to PV Glance](https://kitware.github.io/glance/app/)